gknappattack/Supercomputer-Instructions/README.md

 <br>

-8. Record the assigned job id that is displayed after scheduling the job.
+9. Record the assigned job id that is displayed after scheduling the job.
 This id can be used to both check job status and confirm the output file belongs to the job.

 <br>

+The screenshot below shows the output seen after scheduling a job.
+The assigned job id is clearly stated after the text "Submitted batch job".

 ![Job Scheduled](images/Submitted.png)